 The Tenth Foot is based in eastern Massachusetts and we accept members who are within driving distance of Lexington, MA.
 However we invite those who live a greater distance away to contact us so that we may put them in touch with a British regiment closer to their home.

-*HISTORICAL NOTE: In the 18th century, a shilling was 1/20th of an English Pound, which contained 240 pence (pennies).
-Thus a recruit recieved 12 pence for enlisting in the Army.
-This would be approximately £5.57 ($8.30) in today's money, enough at the time to pay for either 1/2 week's rent for a furnished room, 3 quarts of beer, or a nice steak dinner.
+- In the 18th century, a shilling was 1/20th of an English Pound, which contained 240 pence (pennies).
+This would be approximately £5.57 ($8.30) in today's money, enough at the time to pay for either 1/2 week's rent for a furnished room, 3 quarts of beer, or a nice roast beef dinner.
 (Source: Dr Johnson's London, by Liza Picard, 2000, St Martin's Press, New York NY 10010)

 - John Robert Shaw said he was paid 3 guineas (1 guinea = 21 shillings) and a crown (5 shillings), the latter to "drink His Majesty's health", by Captain Carr when he joined the 33rd Regiment in 1777.
 (Source: British Soldiers, American War, by Don N. Haigist, 2012, Westholme Publishing, LLC, Yardley, PA 19067)